dhruvdhaduk-simform/problems-js/README.md

-# Live Coding Problem
+# JavaScript Problems

-This repo contains all the programs perform in live coding sessions of DSU.
+This repo contains all the solutions of JavaScript problems that were given to us.

 ## How to test
 - Install the dependencies